Coffee Description

 Lake Kivu

-About Smallholder producers of DR Congo
+About Riziki Kacheranga of DR Congo

 Virunga is a UNESCO World Heritage Site, home to critically endangered mountain gorillas that are threatened by poachers, deforestation and armed conflict.
 Choosing this particular coffee helps to directly support the Virunga Alliance by providing jobs in the area, protecting biodiversity, and guarding the gorillas.